klimbeta/klimbeta/docs/reference/CompType/ForcedBeta.md

 ## How?

-Forced beta starts with a demonstration of the ForcedBeta, which is then written recorded and displayed as reference off to the side of the competition stage.
+Forced Beta starts with a demonstration of the ForcedBeta, which is then written recorded and displayed as reference off to the side of the competition stage.

 ### How do Setters set the Competition?